-November is National Financial Literacy Month and to help consumers expand their knowledge and achieve a better outlook, Consolidated Credit has created a 30-day action plan.
-It’s designed to help you build your understanding of key financial topics and then take actions related to each topic.
+November is National Financial Literacy Month, and to help consumers, Consolidated Credit has created a 30-day action plan.
+It’s designed to help you build your understanding of key financial topics and take action.

-Take these five actions to improve your day-to-day budget strategy:
+Take these four actions to improve your day-to-day budget strategy:

 Calculate your monthly income.

-It’s key to your budget, as well as calculating several key financial ratios, such as your debt-to-income ratio and personal savings rate.
+It’s key to your budget.
 It’s also useful to expedite things like new credit applications.

 Make a bill calendar OR set an auto-pay schedule.

-Set dates where bills get paid every month so you ensure you have funds allocated, or set up the payments to disburse automatically at the right times if you use online or mobile banking.
-This will ensure you space your bills out strategically around your paychecks so you don’t have cash flow problems.
+Set dates to pay bills and ensure you have funds.
+Set up the payments to disburse automatically at the right times if you use online or mobile banking.
+This will ensure you space your bills out strategically around your paycheques so you don’t have cash flow problems.

 Find one unnecessary expense to cut.

-Discretionary expenses are the “wants” in your budget – all those things you buy regularly that you don’t really need.
-Find one unnecessary expense that you can cut out to increase your cash flow.
+Discretionary expenses are the “wants” in your budget.
+They include the things you buy regularly that you don’t really need.
+Find one unnecessary expense you can cut out to increase your cash flow.